Who We Are

 • Careers Etc. program closes.

-• With the help of many generous supporters, Shelter Care endures the State Of Illinois budget impasse for 11-1/2 months.
+• With the help of many generous supporters, Shelter Care endures the State of Illinois budget impasse for 11-1/2 months.

 2016

 • Shelter Care receives additional HUD Continuum of Care funding to start providing Rapid Rehousing to homeless families.
-Programming begins in November and by year’s end, 8 families are accepted into the program.
+Programming begins in November, and by year’s end, 8 families are accepted into the program.